Psalm 116: 12-13, 15-16bc, 17-18

 How shall I make a return to the LORD for all the good he has done for me?

-The passage opens with an acknowledgment that there is nothing the psalmist can do and no gift that can be offered that will even begin to compare with the favors that have been received from God.
+The passage opens with an acknowledgment of the psalmist’s indebtedness to God.
+No deed or gift will even begin to compare with the divine favors he has received.

 The cup of salvation I will take up, and I will call upon the name of the LORD.